-Much of the strategy behind information architecture is rooted in cognitive psychology.
-Cognitive psychology is the study of how the mind works, and its mental processes.
+Much of the strategy behind IA is rooted in cognitive psychology.
+Cognitive psychology is the study of how the mind works and its mental processes.

 Cognitive psychology is a vast study, but below are 3 key areas that information architects value most:

-The goal of a good information architecture is to make information easier to discover by placing it in a place that matches the user’s mental model of where it should be.
-This is usually accomplished by performing card sorting activities with a sample set of target users of the website.
+Another goal of a good information architecture is to make information easier to discover by putting it in a place that matches the user’s mental model of where it should be.
+This is usually accomplished by performing card-sorting activities with a sample set of target users of the website.

-Decision making – a cognitive process that allows us to make a choice or select an option.
+Decision making – a cognitive process that allows a person to make a choice or select an option

 Why Should You Care?

-Organizing your website’s content in a way that aligns with how users think it should flow, helps:
+Organizing your website’s content in a way that aligns with how users think it should flow accomplishes a few things:

-- Provide a great experience that users will want to come back and use
+- Provides a great experience that users will want to come back and use

-- Create clear paths for visitors and enhances the user experience.
+- Creates clear paths for visitors and enhances the user experience

-- Prevent having to redesign a website you just spent money designing recently.
+- Prevents you from having to redesign a website you just invested in